Capri 14.2

 The Arizona Sailing Foundation uses the C14.2 as its primary training boat for new sailors, so lots of people are introduced to it during the Start Sailing Right classes and we’re happy to welcome new sailors or people learning how to race.

-In fact, if you’re an AYC member, you might be able to “adopt” a club boat for the TTL Sunday series.
+If you’re an AYC member, you might be able to “Adopt a Boat” for the TTL Sunday series.

-The Capri 14.2 is a fun, inexpensive little boat that’s easy to sail, yet rewards sharp tuning, trimming, and helmsmanship.
-Built first by Capri, then by Catalina (and now called the Catalina 14.2), there are lots of boats available priced from a few hundred dollars to a few thousand.
+The Capri 14.2 is a fun, inexpensive little boat that’s easy to sail yet rewards sharp tuning, trimming, and helmsmanship.
+Built first by Capri, then by Catalina (and now called the Catalina 14.2), many boats are available priced from a few hundred dollars to a few thousand.

 There’s also a bit of a national organization based in San Diego, which means you can tow your boat to Mission Bay and play with the very friendly people at the Mission Bay Yacht Club.